KisalayGhosh/Ticket-Show-application/README.md

-Certainly!
-Here's an example of what your `readme.md` file could contain:

 # Website Management Application

 This is a website management application built using Flask, a Python web framework.
 The application allows users to sign up, log in, and interact with various features depending on their role (user or admin).